Table of Contents

 CordaRoy’s is a company that offers beanbags that can be converted into beds and have a proprietary foam filling.
 That’s right; it’s a spherical beanbag that can be transformed into a rectangular bed!

 CordaRoy’s is an innovative bean bag chair that transforms into a bed when unzipped.
-The mattress is filled with the same material found in traditional mattresses, but the material is ripped up to make it more flexible.
+The mattress is filled with the same material found in traditional mattresses but is ripped up to make it more flexible.

 It brilliantly conceals within its design a bed that can be converted into a sofa in roughly a quarter of an hour.
 The sleepers can compete with an air mattress for comfort and support and always come out on top.